arjkb/personal-story/unm-guide/index.md

 UNM's Global Education Office website provides more information about obtaining health insurance; visit that page [here.](https://geo.unm.edu/students/health_care/index.html)

 Medicines that are freely ("freely" as in, you can get it anywhere; not that the they are free to purchase) available in India may not be available in the United States.
 You almost always require a prescription to purchase complicated medicines from the pharmacy.
+Keep that in mind if you're on medications.
 Having said that, medicines for common aliments such as headaches, cold, or fever can be bought over-the-counter.

 UNM has a small clinic called [SHAC (Student Health & Counseling)](https://shac.unm.edu/), that would take care of your minor health issues.
-Keep in mind that SHAC is a relatively small facility and is not designed to handle major issues (like, your arm got cut off).
+However, SHAC is a relatively small facility and is not designed to handle major issues (like, your arm got cut off).

 ##### Useful Links
 1. GEO Health Care homepage [https://geo.unm.edu/students/health_care/index.html](https://geo.unm.edu/students/health_care/index.html)